amenzwa/amenzwa.github.io/stem/PL/Paradigms.md

 However, the 2000s were undoubtedly the age of Java.
 Almost overnight, Java displaced C++ in enterprise computing.
 Indeed, the original Web was fuelled by Java: web programmes ran on instances of Java VM, and web programmers ran on cups of Java.
 Java gave birth to C# and Scala directly, and it indirectly influenced many modern languages, including Kotlin and Swift.

 In the 2010s, JavaScript did to Java what Java did to C++, a decade prior.
 But JavaScript is Java only syntactically; semantically JavaScript is a derivative of Self and Scheme.
 Self is a dialect of Smalltalk, and Scheme a dialect of LISP.
-Although JavaScript is known in the industry as an OO language, owing to its adoption of Self's class system and prototype-based inheritance, JavaScript possesses a LISP-influenced FP core:
+Owing to its adoption of Self's class system and prototype-based inheritance, JavaScript is known in the industry as an OO language.
+But JavaScript possesses a LISP-influenced FP core, due to its Scheme lineage:

 - JavaScript, like LISP, has a weak, dynamic type system
 - JavaScript `Symbol` class is LISP `quote` function